IBM/universal-connectors/docs/uc_config_gdp.md

 ***Note: if you are using secrets or sensitive information in your configuration, see the Creating and Managing Secrets section below before you configure a new connector***

-3. For a data source that does not have off-the-shelf support by Guardium, [upload a plug-in](/docs/available_plugins.md)
+3. For a data source that does not have off-the-shelf support by Guardium, follow the instructions detailed in [upload a plug-in](/docs/available_plugins.md)

 4. Enable the univer***REMOVED***l collector feature on the designated Guardium collectors or the stand-alone system.
 See the section about enabling the Guardium univer***REMOVED***l connector on collectors below.